 As well as making wine from their own vineyards, the Bagnis family were negociants (also owning the large Provençal brand l’Estandon, which now belongs to the Union des Caves Cooperatives).
 The Bagni’s bought grapes from various tiny producers around Bellet, who were often also market gardeners, concentrating on carnations but with just a few vines as a sideline.

 By 1986 there were 15ha, in the regions of Crémat, Saquier and Saint Saveur.
 5ha of which produced white wine.
 Grapes from a further 23ha in all the other parcels of Bellet and cultivated by 10 local growers, were bought but vinified separately at a neighbour’s domaine, La Tour Sarrasine between 1974-82.

 “The Bagnis family are mainly responsible for the upswing in the fortunes of the appellation.
 Close attention is taken in the making of the wine.
 Bellet–Simple is wine vinified by the Bagnis’ from grapes supplied by their neighbours.
 Château de Cremat is made from their own grapes.
 Their Rosé is made from Braquet and Cinsault.
 The red is made from Folle Noire, Cinsault and a little Grenache and the white is made from Rolle.”

-In the 1980s and maybe into the 1990s, the wine was bottled in squat style bottles with a gold wire net over the bottle, until, apparently, Kamerbeek bought the estate.
+In the 1980s and 1990s, the wine was bottled in squat style bottles with a gold wire net over the bottle, until, apparently, Kamerbeek bought the estate.